N1nDr0id/FuserCustomSongManager/README.md

 ### Note
 PLEASE NOTE: No warranty is provided with use of this program.
 Please ensure that all of your songs are backed up elsewhere if you already have an existing custom song collection.

+This program is intended for Windows only.
+Behavior may not be consistent on macOS or Linux.

+Windows may prevent you from running this app due to it being rather new.
+You may have to allow the program through Windows Defender or choose to run the program if SmartScreen prevents it.

 ### Instructions
 To run this program, downloaded the latest release from the Releases section, then unzip into a folder and run "Fuser Custom Song Manager.exe".